pktgen/Pktgen-DPDK/lib/cli/cli.rst

 library such as, completion, cut/paste and some other special bindings that make configuration and debug faster and easier.

-The CLI desin uses some very simple VT100 control strings for displaying data and accepting input from the user.
+The CLI design uses some very simple VT100 control strings for displaying data and accepting input from the user.
 Some of the control strings are used to clear the screen or line and position the cursor on a VT100 compatible terminal.
 The CLI screen code also supports basic color and many other VT100 commands.